A SURFING LOVE STORY

 THE AVENUE

-The heart of the story rests in the expanse of the Monterey Bay where Lara’s father took her surfing as kid.
+The heart of the story rests in the expanse of the Monterey Bay where Clara’s father took her surfing as kid.
 The counterpoint is the seemingly dead expanse separating her father’s studio from her mother’s house.
-As she battles her personal demons, Lara works to restore the garden shut away for nearly three decades.
-Between the watery realm of the bay and the earth that grounds, supports, and gives life, Lara braves the barriers of each to follow the path of discovery.
-But when storm clouds arrive, can she hold onto the new life she has worked so hard to create?
+Her decision to return to her childhood home after so long sets off long repressed memories until secrets from the past become inescapable.
+Clara returns to the waves and works to restore the garden shut away for nearly three decades to feed many.
+Between the watery realm of the bay and the earth that grounds, supports, and gives life, Clara braves the barriers of each to follow the path of discovery.
+But, when an emotional tsunami hits, can she hold onto the new life she has worked so hard to create?

 Follow Me!